-The Fund attempts to track the investment performance of a benchmark index that measures the return of predominantly large-cap stocks.
-The Fund uses the replication method of indexing, meaning that it generally holds the same stocks as its target index and in approximately the same proportions.
+The Fund attempts to track the investment performance of a benchmark index that measures the investment return of inflation-protected public obligations issued by the U.S. Treasury with remaining maturities of less than 5 years.
+The Fund uses the replication method of indexing, meaning that it generally holds the same securities as its target index and in approximately the same proportions.
+The Fund's target index is Bloomberg U.S. 0-5 Year TIPS Index.